kunalagra/AndroidthonAttend/README.md

 This readme file is designed for FYJC students of Thakur College to help them navigate easily thorugh our app

+## Update :-
+We got 3rd place (2nd Runnerup) in the AndroidBuzz GDSC - TCET 2021 Hackathon for this App.

 ## Problem Statement :-

 Due to COVID pandemic all colleges have started using digital